Atlanta Boat Accident Lawyer

 • The average annual cost for boat insurance in Georgia is less than $400, which is far less than the price for auto insurance.

-Residents in Metro Atlanta are fortunate to live near plenty of beautiful lakes and rivers that offer opportunities for fishing, boating, swimming, and watersports for people of all ages.
-Some of the most popular boating destinations near Atlanta include Lake Lanier, Lake Oconee, Lake Sinclair, and Lake Allatoona.
+If you’re a resident of Metro Atlanta, you’re fortunate to live near beautiful lakes and rivers that offer you endless opportunities for fishing, boating, swimming, and watersports for all ages.
+Popular boating destinations near you include Lake Lanier, Lake Oconee, Lake Sinclair, and Lake Allatoona.

-Unfortunately, boating comes with a heightened risk of danger from collisions and drowning, which means that accidents can result in serious, or even fatal, injuries.
-Common causes of boat accidents include speeding, alcohol consumption, poor weather conditions, lack of operator experience, distractions, wet surfaces, and faulty equipment.
+However, as you know, boating comes with a heightened risk of danger, from collisions to drowning, which can lead to serious or even fatal injuries.
+You may be aware that common causes of boat accidents include speeding, alcohol consumption, poor weather conditions, lack of operator experience, distractions, wet surfaces, and faulty equipment.

-Unlike automobiles, people riding in boats are typically not wearing seat belts, which means they can be injured or killed when thrown into rocks or the surrounding water.
-On a warm day, a popular lake can be crowded with boaters and swimmers, increasing the chances of multiple injuries from an accident.
+Unlike automobiles, boats don’t typically have seat belts, meaning that you or others on board can be injured or even killed if thrown into rocks or the surrounding water.
+On a warm day, a popular lake near you can become crowded with boaters and swimmers, increasing the chances of multiple injuries from an accident.

-When an accident happens, it can be difficult for emergency medical personnel to reach victims quickly enough to render aid.
+If you’re ever in an accident, you should know that it can be difficult for emergency medical personnel to reach victims quickly enough to render aid.
 In certain situations, victims and wreckage must be recovered from the depths of the water before an investigation into the accident can properly begin.
 If you or a loved one were injured in a boating accident caused by someone else’s negligence, time is of the essence when pursuing your claim for compensation.

 The Process of Filing a Boat Accident Legal Claim

-If you were injured in a boat accident because of someone else’s negligence, you may have a legal claim for compensation.
-When the at-fault party is covered by an insurance policy, the first step in the process is filing a claim against the insurer.
-Depending on the facts of your case, you may have a claim against more than one party, which means that multiple insurance policies could be available to cover your costs.
+If you or a loved one were injured in a boating accident caused by someone else’s negligence, it’s crucial to understand your legal rights and options.
+You may have a valid claim for compensation, and when the at-fault party is covered by an insurance policy, the first step is filing a claim against the insurer.
+Depending on the specifics of your situation, you might have claims against multiple parties, which could mean that more than one insurance policy is available to cover your costs.

-The compensation you receive should include the total cost of the accident, which means both economic and noneconomic damages.
-Economic damages include expenses such as medical bills, rehabilitation/ongoing care, lost wages, and property damage.
-Noneconomic damages are for intangible losses such as pain and suffering, emotional distress, and diminished quality of life.
-In certain cases, you may also be entitled to punitive damages.
-Quantifying your losses can be difficult, but a qualified boat accident attorney can help you determine the total cost of your accident and file your claim against the insurance company.
+The compensation you could receive should reflect the full extent of your losses, both economic and noneconomic.
+Economic damages include tangible costs like medical bills, rehabilitation or ongoing care, lost wages, and property damage.
+Noneconomic damages address more intangible losses, such as pain and suffering, emotional distress, and a diminished quality of life.
+In certain circumstances, you may also be entitled to punitive damages, which are meant to punish particularly reckless behavior.

-If you accept a settlement that does not fully cover your costs—current and future—you will likely end up paying for the accident out of your own pocket.
-To ensure that you receive maximum compensation for your claim, your attorney must gather evidence and submit documentation to the insurance company that shows the full extent of your injuries as part of the demand letter.
+It’s important to be cautious about accepting a settlement offer that doesn’t fully cover your current and future costs.
+If you do, you might end up paying out of your own pocket later.
+To help you receive the maximum compensation, your attorney will gather evidence and submit documentation that clearly shows the extent of your injuries in a demand letter to the insurance company.

-The claims process for a boat accident can be complicated, but hiring an experienced attorney can ensure that all steps are taken before time runs out on your chance to file a lawsuit.
-In Georgia, the statute of limitations for filing a personal injury lawsuit is two years from the date of the injury, though the statute may be paused if the negligent party has been charged with a crime (e.g. BUI) related to the accident.
-O.C.G.A. § 9-3-99.
-If you miss the deadline to file a lawsuit, your case will likely be dismissed, preventing you from recovering compensation.
+Navigating the claims process after a boat accident can be complicated, but having an experienced attorney on your side ensures that every step is taken before the statute of limitations runs out on your chance to file a lawsuit.
+In Georgia, you generally have two years from the date of the injury to file a personal injury lawsuit.
+However, this time limit might be extended if the negligent party is charged with a crime, such as Boating Under the Influence (BUI), related to the accident.
+If you miss the filing deadline, your case will likely be dismissed, preventing you from recovering any compensation.

 What Georgia Boating Laws Are in Place to Prevent Boating Accidents?

-• Personal flotation devices (PFD).
-In Georgia, each person on board a vessel must have a readily accessible PFD of appropriate size.
-Children under 13 years must wear a PFD while the vessel is underway, except when they are below deck or in an enclosed cabin.
-O.C.G.A. § 52-7-8.
+• Personal flotation devices (PFD): You must ensure that each person on your vessel has a readily accessible PFD.
+Children under 13 must wear a PFD while the vessel is underway unless below deck or in an enclosed cabin.

-If there is evidence that a boat operator violated a law, or even a standard safety practice, it can go a long way toward proving your negligence claim.
-However, you must still be able to prove that the violation caused or contributed to the accident to recover compensation.
-If the accident was caused by reckless operation or BUI, you may be entitled to additional compensation in the form of punitive damages.
+If a boat operator violates any of these laws or fails to follow standard safety practices, it can strengthen your negligence claim.
+However, you’ll still need to prove that the violation caused or contributed to the accident.
+If reckless operation or BUI was involved, you might be entitled to additional compensation, including punitive damages.

 What Insurance Coverage Is Available for Boat Accident Victims?